-Course review teams may consist of 2-5 current Curriculum Committee voting-members.
+Teams may consist of 2-5 current Curriculum Committee voting-members.
 There may be multiple course review teams.
-Teams are responsible for using the course review checklist created by Curriculum Co-Chairs to confirm that courses meet the COR expectations and standards.
+Teams are responsible for using the appropriate review materials to confirm that courses/programs meet necessary requirements\.
 The teams make recommendations in the Course Management System.
 Activities include:

-- Review CORs submitted as part of the regular curriculum process - Communicates with faculty to meet COR expectations and standards - Maintains a record of course recommendations and comments - Communicates with the Chairs on issues that are of concern
+- Review appropriate materials submitted as part of the regular curriculum process (CORs, PORs, DE & GE requests) - Communicate with faculty to meet COR/POR expectations and standards - Maintain a record of course/program recommendations and comments - Communicate with the Chairs on issues of concern